57th Street–Seventh Avenue station: Elevators

 In 1992–1993, the station received a major overhaul with state-of-the-art repairs as well as upgrading the station for ADA compliance.
 The original late 1910s tiling was restored, repairs were made to the staircases, new tiling on the floors, upgrades to the station's lights and public address system, installation of ADA safety treads along the platform edge, new signs, and new trackbeds in both directions.
-Accessibility to the mezzanine was further increased by the addition of a usable elevator on the southwest corner of 57th Street.
-While elevators had yet to be installed for platform access, the street elevator allowed disabled access to the fare booth and MetroCard vending machines.
-The MTA intended to provide ADA access to the platforms as part of the 2010–2014 Capital Plan.
+Accessibility to the mezzanine was further increased by the addition of a usable elevator on the southwest corner of 57th Street, which allowed disabled access to the fare booth and MetroCard vending machines.
+Initially, no elevators were installed from the mezzanine to the platforms; the MTA intended to provide ADA access to the platforms as part of its 2010–2014 Capital Plan.

 Elevators to the platforms had been under design for several years, with the MTA originally planning to award contracts in November 2013, but the design process was delayed because of preexisting utilities blocking the way of the proposed elevator access.
 Other issues included asbestos abatement, the lack of available space underground for the expansion of the mezzanine, and the need to negotiate with another developer to install elevators.
 The MTA started working on a revised design in September 2015, and the construction contract was awarded in December 2017, allowing the start of construction.
 Ultimately, the location of the platform elevators was moved to the southern end of the station, near 55th Street, necessitating the installation of a new street-to-mezzanine elevator at 55th Street.
-Substantial completion was projected for May 2021; the elevators opened that month.
+The elevators were opened in May 2021.